In today’s blog, we look at someone with the primary style of D (Dominant) interacting with an individual whose primary style is S (Steady).

 - Show concern for their feelings rather than just pushing ahead for results

 - Be proactive in seeking their ideas and opinions

 The D gets in the car and says, “I’ll drive”.

 The S gets in the car and says, “Do you have what you need?
 I think I packed what you requested.
 But don’t worry, if you think of something else, we can stop and I’ll grab it.
 I just want everything to go smoothly and for us to have a good time”.

 The D thinks quietly …”It’ll be fine.
 Quit worrying”.

-As a D style, I hope this helps provide more insight into you AND/OR the “S” styles in your world and provides a broader understanding as to “what makes for successful interaction.”
-As ALWAYS, the key to effectiveness through DiSC is understanding your and others’ styles and then using that knowledge for improved interactions.
+As a D, I hope this provides more insight into your style AND/OR the S styles in your world and develops a broader understanding as to “what makes for successful interaction.”
+As ALWAYS, the key to effectiveness through DISC is understanding your and others’ styles and then using that knowledge for improved interactions.

-If you would like a complimentary webinar (online) for your team or organization, please send an email to firstname.lastname@example.org.
-If you’d like to purchase the DISC, visit DISC Classic or Everything DISC at our website.
+If you would like a live, complimentary webinar (online) for your team or organization, please send an email to email@example.com.
+If you’d like to purchase the DiSC®, visit DISC Classic or Everything DISC at our website.
 And, check out our products from The Ken Blanchard Companies as well.